dapper91/pjrpc/README.rst

 ____________________

 Very often besides dumb method parameters validation it is necessary to implement more "deep" validation and provide comprehensive errors description to clients.
-Fortunately ``pjrpc`` has builtin parameter validation based on `pydantic <https://pydantic-docs.helpmanual.io/>`_ library which uses python type annotation for validation.
+Fortunately ``xjsonrpc`` has builtin parameter validation based on `pydantic <https://pydantic-docs.helpmanual.io/>`_ library which uses python type annotation for validation.
-Look at the following example: all you need to annotate method parameters (or describe more complex types beforehand if necessary). ``pjrpc`` will be validating method parameters and returning informative errors to clients.
+Look at the following example: all you need to annotate method parameters (or describe more complex types beforehand if necessary). ``xjsonrpc`` will be validating method parameters and returning informative errors to clients.

 .. code-block:: python